-Go Respite is a new pilot programme that encourages caregivers to plan ahead and identify a suitable respite option that is able to meet their needs and those of their loved ones.
+Go Respite is a pilot programme that encourages caregivers to plan ahead and identify a suitable respite option that is able to meet their needs and those of their loved ones.
 As a caregiver, you can pre-enrol with your preferred senior care centre or nursing home, and complete some necessary pre-admission applications in advance.
 This shortens the time it takes to access respite care when you need it.
 Caregivers whose loved one is successfully pre-enrolled can contact their preferred service provider directly should they require respite care.

 Download the Go Respite flyers below:

-list of participating centres and nursing homes.
+Click here for the full list of participating centres and nursing homes.